Enter Wyck’s Mead & Honey-Beer Sharing Event

 Fruit Mead (Melomel) – Traditional mead made with the addition of other fruit or fruit juices during fermentation.
 Common choices are apples (cyser), wine grapes (pyment), blueberries, raspberries, elderberries, cherries.

-More details will be posted here in the near future.
-Meanwhile questions about the event may be directed to email@example.com where experienced meadmakers are standing by to take your questions and help you get started!
+Questions about the event may be directed to email@example.com where experienced meadmakers are standing by to take your questions.